Last updated

 A north-facing Lofoten beach where smooth 'dragon egg' boulders sit against steep mountains and open sea, with direct northern exposure for Midnight Sun and Northern Lights photography.

-The Coastal Walk to Haukland
+The coastal walk to Haukland

-Photography Notes
+Photography

 Time your visit for low tide.
 The receding water exposes more round boulders and creates reflective pools that open up the foreground for photography.